SuddenDevelopment/AniMix/README.md

 #  StopMotion
-StopMotion Addon successor to the experimental addon "KeyMesh".
-So far we have tested that this addon works with meshes and curves.
+StopMotion Addon is the successor to the experimental addon "KeyMesh".
+This addon was designed to expose object data blocks.
+This allows simple data block information to be switched with simple keyframing.
-This is primarly a keyframe oriented addon for switching objects out.

 Compatability
-Blender versions 3.3 and above
+Blender versions 3.4.1 and above
 Project status: Beta

 # Features
-    1. Swtiching objects out on the fly offering a stopmotion/ cutout animation behaviour.
+    1. Swtiching objects out that have a data block on the fly
-    2. Adding and Removing keys for animation.
+    2. Stop motion/ Cutout animation behaviour.
+    2. Improve keyframe handling.
+    3. Asset libray create
+    4. Remove technicalities
-    3. Remove technicalities for animators to help create a more fluid experience while animating.
+    5. A more fluid experience while animating.

 # Install